-If you apply your brakes, the cruise control will disengage.
+If you have a manual transmission and you apply your brakes or push the clutch pedal, the cruise control will shut off.

 - Cruise control can be dangerous where you can't drive safely at a steady speed.
 So, don't use your cruise control on winding roads or in heavy traffic. - Cruise control can be dangerous on slippery roads.
 On such roads, fast changes in tire traction can cause needless wheel spinning, and you could lose control.
 Don't use cruise control on slippery roads.